 Notes about this immersion:

-This immersion is closed to students majoring in advertising and public relations and communication.
+- This immersion is closed to students majoring in advertising and public relations or communication.

 The plan code for Communication Immersion is COMM-IM.

 The public speaking course is designed to equip the student with knowledge of the theories and principles necessary for formal public speaking.
 Informative and persuasive speeches are the focus with emphasis on organization, evidence, language use, strategy, delivery, and effective use of media aids.
 Public speaking is generally offered each semester.
 Lecture 3 (Fall, Spring).

 The history and development of U.S. media, theoretical aspects of mass communications, the composition of media audiences, law and regulation of mass communications and how the media affect and are affected by society are presented.
 Lecture 3 (Fall, Spring, Summer).